1944 Auckland Rugby League season: Round 1

 Prior to the commencement of the main matches all 4 teams lined up and stood in silence for one minute after Mr. J.W.
-Watson "referred feelingly to the recent death of Mr. G. Grey Campbell", the former chairman and president of Auckland Rugby League who had passed away recently.
+Watson "referred feelingly to the recent death of Mr. George Grey Campbell", the former chairman and president of Auckland Rugby League who had died recently.
 Point Chevalier played in their first ever match in the first grade competition and were easily defeated by Richmond 45-14.
 Their first try scorer was Croad while Dormer kicked their first points.
 The games were played in heavy rain which made the grounds also heavy, while Grey Lynn was muddy for the match between Marist and Newton.
-McLeod was carried off the field near the end of the match with a knee injury.
+Don McLeod was carried off the field near the end of the match with a knee injury.
 Hooker, Owen Hughes played for Otahuhu as player/coach after transferring from City.

 Round 2

 North Shore were playing their 400th first grade match when they took on Ponsonby at the Devonport Domain though it is unlikely they were aware of this fact.
 They became the fourth club to achieve this feat behind fellow foundation clubs City Rovers, Ponsonby, and Newton.
 After they lost to Ponsonby 8-0 their all time record to this point was played 400, won 206, drawn 26, lost 168.
-J Matthews returned from the Middle East where he had been serving in the armed forces and played for City.
+James Matthews returned from the Middle East where he had been serving in the armed forces and played for City having previously played for Marist from 1938-40.
 He scored a "spectacular try" in their win over Richmond.
-Bert Leatherbarrow was also now playing for City.
+Bert Leatherbarrow was also now playing for City after transferring from Mount Albert near the conclusion of the 1943 season.
 Travers Hardwick scored his first ever try for Ponsonby.
 Future All Black, Johnny Simpson scored a hat trick of tries in Marist's win over Point Chevalier.
 His brother, Ivan had scored for Marist the previous week.